sifanexisted/sifanexisted.github.io/_pages/about.md

 News
 ======

+- **[05/2024]** Our paper "Bridging Operator Learning and Conditioned Neural Fields: A Unifying Perspective" is now available on [arXiv](https://arxiv.org/abs/2405.13998).

-- **[02/2024]** Our new paper on "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks" is now available on [arXiv](https://browse.arxiv.org/abs/2402.00326).
+- **[02/2024]** Our new paper  "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks" is now available on [arXiv](https://browse.arxiv.org/abs/2402.00326).

 - **[01/2024]** Our paper "Respecting causality for training physics-informed neural networks" has been accepted to CMAME.